Who I Am in Theory and Practice

 I find myself in the same dilemma quite often.
 The convenience of falling back and giving up is so

-is best for me: pushing that gate open.
+quote and decide what is best for me: pushing that gate open.

 On a much simpler level, I’m just a seventeen year old girl in the Bay Area who likes to read